DeLanau/TQPR10_Toeplitz_Extraction/docs/article.md

 Microcontrollers (_MCUs_) are compact and low-power computing devices designed for embedded systems and real-time operations, and suitable as a processing unit for the purposes of this work.
-Unlike general CPUs, an MCU integrates a processor, memory and peripherals (_such as an ADC_) into a single chip.
+Unlike general CPUs, an MCU integrates a processor, memory and certain peripherals (_such as an ADC_) into a single chip.
 Furthermore, modern MCUs often feature advanced microarchitectural elements to enhance processing capabilities on single threads (_such as dual-issue superscalar architectures, allowing the MCU to run several instructions per CPU